CVR - Coronavirus Vaccines R&D Roadmap

 Carnell 2025 released a preprint modeling study on the potential human and economic benefits of a broadly protective betacoronavirus vaccine.
 The authors ran simulations on the impact of vaccines being at various stages of clinical trials or stockpiling when needed and determined broadly protective coronavirus vaccines could significantly reduce economic and human impacts of new betacoronavirus outbreaks.

-Bartsch 2024 demonstrated in a modeling study that a pan-coronavirus vaccine would be cost-saving in the US as a standalone intervention; for every 1% increase in efficacy between 10% and 50%, with uptake ≥10%, an additional 395,000 infections would be averted, and save ≥$1 billion in medical costs and productivity losses.
+Bartsch 2024 demonstrated in a modelling study that a pan-coronavirus vaccine would be cost-saving in the US as a standalone intervention.
+For every 1% increase in efficacy between 10% and 50%, with uptake ≥10%, an additional 395,000 infections would be averted, and save ≥$1 billion in medical costs and productivity losses.